codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

-![Complete Dotcloud deployment][screenshot-complete-deployment]
+![Complete dotCloud deployment][screenshot-complete-deployment]

 Now let's save our deployment configuration.

-![Saved Dotcloud deployment][screenshot-saved-deployment]
+![Saved dotCloud deployment][screenshot-saved-deployment]

-From now on the Codeship will deploy our application to Dotcloud everytime we push to our GitHub repository.
+From now on the Codeship will deploy our application to dotCloud everytime we push to our GitHub repository.